-To quantify these effects, we assigned each pRF bin the label "target", "competitor", "control", or "other" location separately for every trial and participant and compared ITI responses in these voxel groups for more vs. less distinct scene pairs (Fig. 5C).
-We used a mixed effects model to assess the interaction between scene pair distinctiveness in the hippocampus (more vs. less) and relative BOLD activity in visual cortex voxels coding for different locations.
-An interactive model was a better fit to the data than an additive model ( $\chi^2_3$ = 14.3, p = 0.0025), indicating that preparatory activity in visual cortex voxels coding for target, competitor, control, and other locations varied based on hippocampal distinctiveness.
-To clarify this interaction, we conducted follow-up comparisons separately for scene pairs that were more vs. less distinct in the hippocampus.
-We focused on contrasts between the target location and the competitor and control locations, which were equidistant from the target.
-For scene pairs that had less distinct representations in the hippocampus, visual cortex ITI activity in target pRFs was comparable to competitor pRFs (beta = 0.00055, SE = 0.0078, p = 0.94).
-In addition, ITI activity in both target (beta = 0.023, SE = 0.0078, p = 0.0035) and competitor (beta = 0.022, SE = 0.0078, p = 0.0044) pRFs was greater than in control pRFs (Fig. 5C, left).
-Thus, when scene pairmates had less distinct representations in the hippocampus, both target and competitor locations were activated in visual cortex but not differentially so.
-For scene pairs that had more distinct representations in the hippocampus, ITI activity in target pRFs was higher than in competitor pRFs (beta = 0.018, SE = 0.0071, p = 0.012) and control pRFs (beta = 0.020, SE = 0.0072, p = 0.006).
-ITI activity in competitor pRFs was no different from control pRFs (beta = 0.0017, SE = 0.0071, p = 0.81; Fig. 5C, right).
-Thus, more separable hippocampal scene representations were linked to relative suppression of competitor locations in visual cortex, allowing for more precise visual cortical representations prior to search onset.
-Complementing our finding that memory competition was elevated for scene pairmates whose target and competitor locations were adjacent, i.e., 45 degrees apart (Fig. 2F), the interaction between hippocampal scene distinctiveness and visual cortex pRF responses was selective to the 45 degree pairs (target-competitor distance x target/competitor/control/other pRFs x more/less differentiated: $\chi^2{10}$ = 49.2, p < 0.001; target/competitor/control/other pRFs x more/less differentiated for 90, 135, and 180 degree pairs: all ps > 0.3).
-The selectivity of this finding is consistent with work proposing that the amount of competition between memories is a driver of representational change in the brain (Ritvo et al., 2019, 2024; Wammes et al., 2022).
+To quantify these effects, we assigned each pRF bin the label "target", "competitor", or "other" location for every trial and compared ITI responses in these voxel groups for more vs. less differentiated scene pairs (Fig. 5B).
+We used a mixed effects model to assess whether the interaction between scene pair differentiation (more vs. less) and relative BOLD activity in voxels coding for target, competitor, and other locations was statistically significant.
+An interactive model was a better fit to the data than an additive model (χ^2_2 = 13.03, p = 0.0015), indicating that preparatory activity in visual cortex voxels coding for target, competitor, and other locations varied based on hippocampal differentiation.
+To clarify this interaction, we conducted follow-up comparisons separately for scene pairs that were more vs. less differentiated by the hippocampus.
+For less differentiated pairs, visual cortex ITI activity in competitor pRFs was comparable to target pRFs (beta = -0.00055, SE = 0.0078, p = 0.94) and greater than all other pRFs (beta = 0.026, SE = 0.0059, p < 0.0001; Fig. 5B, left).
+For more differentiated pairs, ITI activity in competitor pRFs was lower than in target pRFs (beta = -0.018, SE = 0.0071, p = 0.012) and no different from all other pRFs (beta = -0.0026, SE = 0.0055, p = 0.63; Fig. 5B, right).
+Thus, stronger differentiation of similar scenes in the hippocampus suppressed the representation of competing (vs. target) locations in visual cortex, allowing for more precise visual cortical representations prior to search onset.
+Interestingly, this effect was selective to the 45 degree pairs (target-competitor distance x target/competitor/other pRFs x more/less differentiated: χ{1e}^2 = 47.7, p < 0.0001; target/competitor/other pRFs x more/less differentiated for 90, 135, and 180 degree pairs: all ps > 0.3), consistent with work proposing that the amount of competition between memories is a driver of representational change in the brain (Ritvo et al., 2019, 2023; Wammes et al., 2022).